apache/parquet-format/CONTRIBUTING.md

 Unless otherwise discussed, it is expected the implementations will be developed from their respective main branch (i.e. backporting is not expected).

-3. After the first two steps are complete a formal vote is held on the Parquet mailing list to officially ratify the feature.
-After the vote passes the format change is merged into the parquet-format repository and it is expected the changes from step 2 will also be merged soon after.
-Before merging into Parquet-java a parquet-format release must be performed.
+3. After the first two steps are complete a formal vote is held on dev@parquet.apache.org to officially ratify the feature.
+After the vote passes the format change is merged into the `parquet-format` repository and it is expected the changes from step 2 will also be merged soon after (implementations should not be merged until the addition has been merged to `parquet-format`).

 #### General guidelines/preferences on additions.

-1. To the greatest extent possible changes should have an option for forwards compatibility (old readers can still read files).
+1. To the greatest extent possible changes should have an option for forward compatibility (old readers can still read files).

 2. New encodings should be fully specified in this repository and ideally not